perforator-io/perforator-sdk-java/examples/codeless-minimal/readme.txt

 There are .cmd equivalents for all .sh scripts, so please use cmd scripts in a Windows environment.

+Important: Please populate apiClientId, apiClientSecret, and projectKey in config.yml before you start playing with this example.

 We have prepared a dedicated guide on how to use Codeless Load Generator, which is available at https://app.perforator.io/guide/load_generator/codeless